Learn something new every day

 Many signature Japanese cuisine dishes and snacks contain konnyaku as an ingredient.
 Fruit jellies, such as lychee cups or candies, are made from the plant.
-Noodles, tofu alternatives, and Japanese oden all contain konjac.
+Noodles and tofu alternatives also often contain konjac.

 Some areas have banned the sale of konjac products.
 Expecting a similar product to traditional gelatin, several people have underestimated the need to chew the snacks.
 Some have consequently fatally choked on the foods.
 Those who do choose to consume these products should remember to chew them well before swallowing.

 It is also important to know that the plant is not digestible.
 High in fiber and nearly calorie-free, it works as a natural laxative.
 For this reason, it is often hailed as an intestinal aid, and taken to help people regulate bowel movements.
 Dieters also enjoy the food, as it is known for its appetite suppressant capabilities.
 Diabetic patients may also be able to manage their bodies' glucose levels with the extract.